DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "What are you doing, Kai!?
 Under its weight you'd get crushed completely!
 In first place we're not even supposed to use machines of Cryptid type without instructors to watch us..."

-"There is no meaning to it without a resolve"
+"There is no meaning to it without a resolve."

-"...Oh no, Kai, I think you've been wrong at wrong times"
+"...Oh no, Kai, I think you've been born at wrong times."

 She had a bitter smile on her face while drinking a bottle water.
 Half of it was amazement at him, but another hand it was almost as if seeing a rare animal in Zoo.